arielgalil/WinWin/conductor/tracks/ui_polish_ai_persistence_20251229/plan.md

     - [x] Ensure the UI displays the "last updated" time.
 - [ ] Task: Conductor - User Manual Verification 'Phase 1: AI Summary Persistence & Backend Integration' (Protocol in workflow.md)

-## Phase 2: Text Formatting & Ticker Improvements
+## Phase 2: Text Formatting & Ticker Improvements [checkpoint: a24a851]
 - [x] Task: Fix Placeholder Replacement Logic 0dfe05f
     - [x] Identify all instances of `% {emoji}`, `% {stage}`, and `% {names}` in the codebase (likely in `useTicker.ts` or message generators).
     - [x] Write unit tests for the replacement utility function.